Abbirnethay History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Abbirnethay has appeared Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.

 Early Notables of the Abbirnethay family (pre 1700)

-More information is included under the topic Early Abbirnethay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Abbirnethay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Abbirnethay family to Ireland

 Some of the Abbirnethay family moved to Ireland, but this topic is not covered in this excerpt.